 Public Events - COVID-19 restrictions

-This page has information for community groups and organisations wanting to start planning public events again after the recent easing of Victoria’s COVID-19 restrictions.
+- This page has information for community groups and organisations wanting to start planning public events again in a COVIDSafe setting

-If you’re planning a public event, it needs to be in line with the safety obligations and responsibilities outlined in the Victorian Government’s COVIDSafe Public Events Framework.
-The framework guides approvals and the phased resumption of public events.
+- If you’re planning a public event, it needs to be in line with the safety obligations and responsibilities outlined in the Victorian Government’s COVIDSafe Settings for events

 What is a public event?